shimw6828/MassiveQC/README.md

 SRX17839866 SRR21851296
 SRX018864   SRR039433
 ```
-Massiveqc will process and feature extraction for each srr, then merge the features through srx, and finally identify qualified srx samples.
+MassiveQC will process and feature extraction for each srr, then merge the features through srx, and finally identify qualified srx samples.

 Users can also provide only srr, so that massiveQC will filter only on srr
 ```